madefromjames/PROJECTS/word_jumble_game/README.md

 #### Download Executable

 If you prefer not to clone the repository, you can download the executable file directly:
-[Download Word Game Executable](https://github.com/madefromjames/digital_fortress_python_project/blob/main/word_game.exe).
-You might disable antivirus and ignore any warnings
+[Download Word Game Executable](https://github.com/madefromjames/PROJECTS/blob/main/word_jumble_game/word_game.exe).
+You might need to disable antivirus and ignore any warnings

 #### Clone Repository (Manual Installation)